 We help Las Vegas residents with their cooling needs.

 How Many Tons of AC Do I Need Per Square Foot?

 Las Vegas is known for its heat, so you might think you’re erring on the side of caution if you buy an oversized air conditioner.
 Unfortunately, this can cause far more problems than it solves.
 HVAC units are designed to run uninterrupted for long periods, during which time they can remove excess humidity while cooling your building.
 If the HVAC unit is too large, it will constantly stop and start, leading to a decreased lifespan for your HVAC unit along with humidity problems inside your building.

 In order to determine the right amount of AC for your building, a contractor will do a Manual J calculation.
-This takes into account factors which can affect a building’s ability to retain heat and how much air is needed to cool an area.
+This takes into account factors that can affect a building’s ability to retain heat and how much air is needed to cool an area.
 These can include a building’s square footage, its exposure to sunlight, the state of its insulation, and more.
 Other factors that can greatly affect the results of a Manual J calculation include the building’s year of construction, its climate zone, and whether or not it is a residential or commercial property.

 If you are thinking about replacing your HVAC unit, you can conduct your own estimate to get an idea about your cooling needs.
 For example, each ton of air conditioning can remove 12,000 BTUs from a building in an hour.
 There are a few common formulae and rules of thumb you can apply to different buildings to determine how much air conditioning you’ll need.
 While your estimate won’t be as authoritative as a contractor’s, it can help you budget and can serve as a source of comparison for any estimates you do receive.